-Regardless of whether you are a teenager, a student, a new member in your team/company, or someone starting out in the industry, you can be well respected by others.
-In this post, I share 10 ways on how you can be a well respected person.
-These 10 ways can be carried out no matter who you are:
+Regardless of whether you are a teenager, a student, a new member in your team/company or someone starting out in the industry, you can be well respected by others.
+In this post, I’m revealing the top 10 ways on how you can be a well-respected person.
+These 10 ways can be carried out no matter who you are.

 In every field of work, the most highly regarded people are those who are the best at what they do.
 Everyone loves competent people, especially those who present their best work all the time.
 If you’re just starting out in your profession, that doesn’t mean you’re not deserving of respect.
 It’s about starting small and building from there.